zainkhalid08/reminders/readme.md

 *search feature
 *useful links perhaps
 *feedback from visitors
+*to crop the images a little further to decrease size bits...
 *admin,stats of visitors to store in db
 *static pages, privacy policy, about us, terms of service... etc
 * to delay the job after post is created to extract ayah and hadith